 Having to lose a part of your body due to illness is not easy.
 It is one of the most difficult in life a person may have to endure.
 But when the medical professional administering care makes a mistake, not only does it change your life drastically, but it can affect you mentally.

-If you were to find yourself in this tragic scenario, one of the first things you need to do is contact a medical malpractice attorney who can handle your case with care and compassion, but also with conviction.
-The medical malpractice attorneys at Neufeld, Kleinberg & Pinkiert, PA have been serving clients in the Aventura and general South Florida area for years.
+If you were to find yourself in this tragic scenario, one of the first things you need to do is contact a personal injury attorney experienced in medical malpractice who can handle your case with care and compassion, but also with conviction.
+The medical malpractice attorneys at Neufeld, Kleinberg & Pinkiert, PA have been serving clients in South Florida area for years.